 FTIMEOUT applies to transactions that do not have a deadlock timeout interval active.
-If the DTIMOUT keyword of the TRANSACTION definition is specified, it is used as the file timeout value for that transaction.
+If a time value is specified for the DTIMOUT keyword of the TRANSACTION definition, this value is used as the file timeout value for that transaction.

 GMTEXT